Peace Corps Master's International Programs

 - Michigan Tech is the nation's largest Peace Corps Master's International university in the United States.

-- Michigan Tech has the oldest Peace Corps Master's International Program in Civil and Environmental Engineering and the nation's only program in Mechanical Engineering.
+- Michigan Tech has the oldest Peace Corps Master's International Program in Civil and Environmental Engineering and the nation's first program in Mechanical Engineering.

-- Several programs are open to students with any undergraduate major: Applied Natural Resource Economics, Forestry and Natural Resources, and Rhetoric and Technical Communication.
+- Several programs are open to students with any undergraduate major: Applied Natural Resource Economics, Forestry and Natural Resources, and Rhetoric, Theory, and Culture.

 Peace Corps Master’s International Programs

-Michigan Tech offers eight Peace Corps Master’s International Programs, the most offered by any university in the country.
+Michigan Tech offers ten Peace Corps Master’s International Programs, the most offered by any university in the country.
 The programs combine academic study with supervised, practical field experience and research.

 After completing a program of on-campus academic work, Peace Corps Master's International students serve two years with the Peace Corps.
 Then they return to Michigan Tech for one additional semester to complete their degree requirements.